 About Collins Woodlot

-Moraine Trail (Central Section) – Collins Woodlot
+Moraine Trail (Middle Section) – Collins Woodlot

 As a part of the Falmouth Moraine Trail that extends from Route 151 in North Falmouth to Grews Pond, the Collins Woodlot and abutting parcels, 130 acres in all, offer a variety of features.
 The scenic pine bowl kettle hole is just one example of glacial topography.
 The maze of trails often follows the ridges, providing views of the treetops and even Buzzards Bay.
 Most of the trails are lined with trailing arbutus, or mayflower, which is the state flower, and teaberry or wintergreen.